 Distance Learning course offerings have stabilized over the past year.
 Over 160 instructors have completed Learning Management System (LMS) - and online pedagogy training to offer Distance Learning courses.
 In order to support the increasing demand for distance learning courses the District and College provide access and support to the officially adopted LMS, training rooms and equipment, and instructor and student support desks.
-Training is offered continuously, including advanced topics in Desire2Learn (D2L), Canvas, and supporting tools and resources for ongoing faculty development.
+Training is continuously offered including advanced topics in the Canvas LMS and supporting tools and resources for ongoing faculty development.
 Training is offered through the Instructional Technology office in conjunction with the Faculty Development Committee.

-Course Management System - Hosting
+Learning Management System

-The District successfully implemented the Desire2Learn solution in Spring 2010.
-Success of its adoption has prompted an expansion of its licensing to an unlimited use across the District.
+The District successfully implemented the Desire2Learn (D2L) solution in Spring 2010.
 With a support partnership from the vendor, the District hosts D2L in-house at the Moorpark College datacenter.
-In 2016 through 2017, the District will be migrating to the state-wide Canvas LMS which will be hosted by the state.
-The District should complete the migration to Canvas by the start of Fall 2017.
+In 2016, the District began to migrate to the state-wide Canvas LMS which will be hosted by the state.
+The District will complete the migration to Canvas by the start of Fall 2017 and all online and hybrid courses will be taught through Canvas.